-64. Before an investment provider undertakes investment transactions for or advises a client, it shall inform the client of all relevant facts relating to its remuneration (including the remuneration of any intermediary that is payable by the client) as well as commissions attributable to the transaction or advice unless it has been specifically in writing agreed with the client that this is unnecessary or has disclosed a detailed fee schedule in the Standard Client Agreement.
+64. Before an investment provider undertakes investment transactions for or advises a client, it shall inform the client of all relevant facts relating to its remuneration (including the remuneration of any intermediary that is payable by the client) as well as commissions attributable to the transaction or advice, unless it has been agreed in writing with the client that this is unnecessary or has disclosed a detailed fee schedule in the Standard Client Agreement.